wzk1015/wzk-homepage/content/home/end.md

 active: true

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
-weight: 200
+weight: 1000

-title: Activities
+title: News
 subtitle:

 design: